QubesOS/qubes-doc/configuration/config-files.md

 That way, they can be used to customize a single VM instead of all VMs based on the same template.
 The scripts here all run as root.

--   `/rw/config/rc.local` - script run at VM startup.
+-   `/rw/config/rc.local` - script runs at VM startup.
 Good place to change some service settings, replace config files with its copy stored in /rw/config, etc. Example usage:

     ~~~
     # Store bluetooth keys in /rw to keep them across VM restarts